OWNER & RESIDENT A-Z

 In 2016 and early 2017 the Board discussed the ‘window situation” with the Corporation’s lawyers and it is being resolved in the following manner:

 When it becomes necessary to install new unit window frames at MTCC 573 the Corporation will assume the full cost and will then assume the ongoing responsibility for the repair and maintenance of external unit windows – both frames and glass.
-(Based on an opinion from the Corporation’s engineers, Brown & Beattie, it is estimated that this project will occur in 2026/2027.)
+(Based on the 2017 Reserve Fund Study carried out by the Corporation's engineers, Brown & Beattie, it is estimated that this project will occur in 2027 or 2028.
+Subsequent Reserve Fund Studies - they are normally carried out every 3 years - will include the repair and replacement of windows as a Corporation responsibility and this date estimate may change based on engineering inspections.

-So that the Corporation will have enough money in hand to pay for this project without levying a large Special Assessment and to allow the cost to be spread over as many years as possible, the Corporation budgeted and started collecting additional funds from unit owners beginning in the 2017-2018 fiscal year.
-These monies will simply form part of the owners’ monthly common expenses and will be remitted to the Reserve Fund, which will be used to pay for unit window glass and frame replacement.
-This work is estimated to take place in 2026/2027.
+So that the Corporation will have enough money in hand to pay for this project without levying a large Special Assessment and to allow the cost to be spread over as many years as possible, the Corporation budgeted and started collecting additional funds from Unit owners beginning with the 2017-2018 fiscal year.
+These monies will simply form part of the owners’ monthly common expenses and will be remitted to the Reserve Fund, which will be used to pay for unit window glass and frame replacement when this becomes necessary.

-Once the revisions to the Condominium Act and the associated Regulations are known and evaluated, the Board will discuss the matter further with the Corporations’ current lawyers, Lash Condo Law, and may then make an application to the Ontario Superior Court of Justice to amend the Declaration to correct an error or inconsistency.
+Once the revisions to the Condominium Act and the associated Regulations are known and evaluated, the Board will discuss the matter further with the Corporations’ current lawyers, Lash Condo Law, and may then make an application to the Ontario Superior Court of Justice to amend the Declaration to correct an error or inconsistency and clarify the statements regarding windows as noted above.

 (This 1872 advertisement is from: Ontario History Quest: Digital Collections.)